 Tables.
-Tables should be kept to a minimum and contain only essential data.
+Tables should be kept to a minimum and contain only essential data and should be cited in the text.
 Verify information for accuracy and consistency with the manuscript’s text.
 Each table should be given an Arabic number.
 The title (legend) of the table should contain only minimal text.
 Any other information, such as deﬁnitions of abbreviations, probability statistics, etc., should be in the table footnote; if symbols are necessary, they should be the same as given for the authors’ details above.
 Headings and columns should be laid out clearly; avoid use of sub-headings.
 Avoid wordy, over-full tables.
 Any blank cells should have a dash.

 Supporting Information.
-It is possible to submit supporting information for Original Articles, SSC communications and Review Articles, but not for Letters to the Editor or Brief Reports.
+It is possible to submit supporting information for Original Articles, Recommendations and Guidelines, Review Articles and Case Reports, but not for Letters to the Editor or Brief Reports.
 Supporting information, which should be limited to data sets or additional figures or tables, will not be published in the print edition of the journal but will be viewable in the online edition.
 Please note that additional descriptions of methods should not be submitted as supporting information; these should be in the main body of the text.
-For meta-analyses and SSC communications, the Supporting Information may contain text and references.
+For meta-analyses and Recommendations and Guidelines, the Supporting Information may contain text and references.
 There is no maximal length for Supporting information.